MycroftAI/documentation/_posts/2018-07-02-picroft-survey-2018-results.md

 </ul>
 &nbsp;

 In conclusion, this was a very useful exercise for us.
-Thank you again for taking the time to provide your feedback, and do feel free to have a read through the data and share your insights. {LINK TO FORUM}
+Thank you again for taking the time to provide your feedback, and do feel free to have a read through the data and <a href="https://community.mycroft.ai/t/picroft-survey-2018-results-and-roadmap-implications/4078">share your insights</a>.

+&nbsp;